 Price does not include:

-- Medical and
+* Medical and travel insurance.

-* Personal expenses such as phone calls, laundry, internet, drinks apart from those
+* Personal expenses such as phone calls, laundry, internet, drinks apart from those included.

+€3870 per person, €640 single supplement.
 The cost is per person sharing double or twin room.